Attractor-driven matter

 \begin{quotation} Strange attractors emerge in the phase space of nonlinear deterministic systems exhibiting chaos.
-By coupling the spatial dynamics of a particle with a strange attractor associated with its internal state-space, we present a formalism to generate a new class of matter coined ``strange-attractor-driven matter''.
-We illustrate the rich dynamical and emergent behaviors arising from such particles by applying the formalism to generate phenomena reminiscent of active matter.
-The presented formalism provides a flexible way to generate complex dynamical and collective behaviors that may be applied broadly in various contexts. \end{quotation}
+We consider a converse case where attractors, strange or otherwise, are used as a fundamental unit for driving the dynamics of a single-particle or multi-particle classical system.
+By coupling the dynamical variables of a particle with an attractor associated with its internal state-space, we present a formalism to generate a class of matter coined ``attractor-driven matter''.
+We illustrate the rich dynamical and emergent behaviors that can arise from such particles, and show behaviors reminiscent of active matter.
+The formalism provides a flexible means to generate complex dynamical and collective behaviors that may be broadly applied in various contexts. \end{quotation}